shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### System requirements changes

 The required PHP version is now **PHP 5.6.4 or higher**.
 Please check your system configuration and update your PHP version if necessary.
 If you are using a PHP version prior to 5.6.4 there will be errors.

+The required IonCube Loader version was bumped to 5.0 or higher.

 ### Shopping worlds